Laravel-Lang/publisher/README.md

 }
 ```

+#### Laravel

 You can also publish the config file to change implementations (ie. interface to specific class):
 ```
 php artisan vendor:publish --provider="Helldar\LaravelLangPublisher\ServiceProvider"
 ```

-#### For Lumen
+#### Lumen

 This package is focused on Laravel development, but it can also be used in Lumen with some workarounds.
 Because Lumen works a little different, as it is like a barebone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some alterations must be made.

-##### Adding the Service Provider

-You can install Laravel IDE Helper in `app/Providers/AppServiceProvider.php`, and uncommenting this line that registers the App Service Providers so it can properly load.
+You can install Laravel Lang Publisher in `app/Providers/AppServiceProvider.php`, and uncommenting this line that registers the App Service Providers so it can properly load.

 ```
 // $app->register(App\Providers\AppServiceProvider::class);
 ```

-If you are not using that line, that is usually handy to manage gracefully multiple Laravel/Lumen installations, you will have to add this line of code under the `Register Service Providers` section of your `bootstrap/app.php`.
+If you are not using that line, that is usually handy to manage gracefully multiple Lumen installations, you will have to add this line of code under the `Register Service Providers` section of your `bootstrap/app.php`.

 ```php
 if ($app->environment() !== 'production') {
     $app->register(\Helldar\LaravelLangPublisher\ServiceProvider::class);
 }
 ```

-After that, Laravel Lang Publisher should work correctly.

 ### Compatibility table